This blog post will introduce you to the Ponte Vecchio Bridge in Florence, its history, and a little secret tip on why you should see it.

 History of the famous Ponte Vecchio Bridge

 The Ponte Vecchio has stood there since Roman times.
-Originally wooden, the bridge was rebuilt in stone in 1345 after a flood in 1333.
+Originally wooden, but later they rebuilt it in stone in 1345 after a flood in 1333.
 It has three arches, the middle being the longest at thirty meters.
 Additionally, in the center of the bridge stands a bust of Benvenuto Cellini, an Italian artist who began his career as a goldsmith on the Ponte Vecchio.
-Luckily, the bridge was not destroyed during the World War II bombings.
+Luckily, the bridge was not destroyed during World War II bombings.
 However, it suffered significant damage during a flood in 1966, causing considerable gold to be lost in the Arno River.

 Love sealed